Terkwood/BUGOUT/PRIVACY.md

 BUGOUT currently seeks to minimize the amount of data that we store about you, the user.

+## Client ID

-In order to operate the game, we generate a large, random number (called a Client ID), and store that in your web browser.
+In order to operate the game, we generate a large, random number (called a Client ID).
 This is used to identify you over the course of multiple sessions of gameplay.
+We used a standard V4 UUID to represent this number.
+It's just a number, and doesn't relate to who you in terms of physical location or human identity, etc.

+The Client ID is stored in your web browser, in our server's database, and in our server's log files.

-You can destroy this data by clearing your browser's local storage.
+You can remove the Client ID from your web browser by clearing your browser's local storage.

 The Client ID may be present in our server database for up to 24 hours after a user interacts with our system.
-After 24 hours, it disappears from our server logs automatically.
+After 24 hours, it disappears from our database automatically.
+The Client ID may be present in log files stored on our server for a limited period of time.

+## IP Address Logging

-Additionally, we store your IP address inside our web server logs for a limited period of time.
+We store your IP address inside our web server logs for a limited period of time.
 This is a standard security practice.

 ## Going Forward